Circulation by microwave-induced vortex transport for signal isolation: Central circuit coupled to external circuits

 \subsection{Single excitation S-matrix analysis}

 For this analysis, we work in the low-power, single excitation limit, wherein we consider only one photon as input to or output from the system and require that the excitation energy in the system only exist in one component of the system at any one time--- in one of the resonators, one of the transmission lines, or as an excited state of the central circuit.
 Upon enforcing this limit, we establish the S-matrix of the system using input-output theory.
-First, we write a generic state in this single excitation manifold as a superposition of each of these possibilities:
+First, we write a generic state in this single excitation manifold as:

 where $d_k$, $c_n$, and $f_k(\nu)$ are time-dependent complex probability amplitudes for each state, and we abbreviate, with a slight abuse of notation, the ground state $\ket{0,0,0,G,0,0,0}$ as $\ket{G}$, and the excited circuit state with no photons in any resonator or transmission line $\ket{0,0,0,\varepsilon_n,0,0,0}$ as $\ket{\varepsilon_n}$.
 The summation over $n$ is a summation over only the excited states of the circuit--- it excludes the ground state as this state is not in the manifold being considered.